huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Lifecycle management

-On free hardware, your Space will "go to sleep" and stop executing after some time being unused.
-If you wish your Space to run indefinitely, consider [upgrading to a paid hardware](./spaces-gpus).
+On free hardware, your Space will "go to sleep" and stop executing after a period of time if unused.
+If you wish for your Space to run indefinitely, consider [upgrading to a paid hardware](./spaces-gpus).
 You can also manually pause your Space from the **Settings** tab.
 A paused Space stops executing until manually restarted by its owner.
 Paused time is not billed.

 ## Helper environment variables